ThomasNose/SudokuSolver/README.md

 # SudokuSolver
-This code can solve easy and medium-level sudoku puzzles.
+This Python code can solve easy and medium-level sudoku puzzles.
 It doesn't work for harder levels.
 I'll need to sit and write the code for that sometime...

 For this solver, all you need to do is provide a CSV file that has the puzzle.
 The file should have numbers as they are listed in the sudoku puzzle.